Attento1/Files-Swift/README.md

 # Files-Swift
-Independent learning of the programming language swift
+This repository contains programs written in Swift to demonstrate the acquired skills when learning a programming language independently.